KiarashAstanboos/Airflow-DinD/README.md

 - `<airflow-host>` with your Airflow host (e.g., `http://localhost:8080`).
 - `<dag_id>` with the ID of your DAG (usually, this is the name of your DAG).

-## 2. Triggering a DAG Using Token Authentication

 # Security
 In addition to using RBAC (Role-Based Access Control), you can enhance the security of your Airflow setup by encrypting sensitive data stored in your database with a Fernet key.